 What goes into your comprehensive financial plan?

-This guide provides an overview of Your Plan; the unique and unbiased comprehensive financial planning service.
+This guide provides an overview of Your Plan; the personal and unbiased comprehensive financial planning service.

 Sign up to receive monthly money musings into your inbox and receive your Free Digital Guide.